 Jon has co-authored two books, including the 2006 World Bank Handbook on the evaluation of infrastructure industry regulatory agencies.
 He has also published many papers and articles on infrastructure regulation and governance in both developed and developing countries.
 He has also published papers on the structure and regulation of the electricity and gas industries, on telecoms and on the water and sewerage industry.
 He has frequently been a referee for academic journals.

-In the UK, Jon has been a member of UK academic panels convened by Ofgem, Ofwat and the ORR.
+In the UK, Jon has previously been a member of UK academic panels convened by Ofgem, Ofwat and the ORR.